petrstepanov/tiny-ramdisk/README.md

 * Working with large project in Integrated Development Environments (IDEs).
 * Running computational analysis of numerous small size files.

-Why Choose Tiny RAMDisk?
+Why Choose TinyRAMDisk?
 ------------------------

 Simplicity is often the key.
-Tiny RAMDisk has a minimal footprint on the system.
+TinyRAMDisk has a minimal footprint on the system.
 Program consists from a few bash scripts and systemd service.
 Below please find some of the program features:

 * **Persistent**.
 Files are saved back and restored from the hard drive each time user logs off.
 * **High speeds**.
 Data only resides in RAM (`ramfs`, not `tmpfs`) and will never end up on the `swap` partition.